Office of the Investor Advocate

 - To Assist Retail Investors.
 The Investor Advocate appoints an Ombudsman who acts as a liaison to assist retail investors in resolving problems they may have with the Commission or an SRO.
 Tracey L. McNeil is the SEC's first Ombudsman.
 See more about the services of the Ombudsman.

 - To Study Investor Behavior.
-The Investor Advocate has hired an economist, Brian Scholl, and the Office of the Investor Advocate has assumed responsibility for investor testing at the Commission.
-Dr. Scholl will design surveys and focus group testing to gain insight into investor behavior and provide data regarding policy choices.
-He will also review the economic analyses of rulemakings to ensure that they appropriately reflect the benefits to investors, not just the costs to industry.
+Under the leadership of Dr. Brian Scholl, the Office of the Investor Advocate is responsible for investor research.
+The research may encompass surveys, focus groups, and other methods to gain insight into investor behavior and provide data regarding policy choices.
+In addition, the Office reviews the economic analyses of rulemakings to ensure that they appropriately reflect the impact on investors from proposed rule changes.

 - To Support the SEC's Investor Advisory Committee.
 The Office provides staff and operational support for the Committee, and the Investor Advocate serves as a statutory member.
 See more about the Committee.